 Whole Life Insurance for Diabetics is Easily Obtainable

 People with Diabetes can often feel like their options are very limited and that protecting their family in the event of something unexpected is not an option.
 Fortunately though, this is not at all the case and whole life insurance for diabetics can definitely be obtained, and much more easily than you might think.
 We work with over 70 different life insurance companies so we’ll help you determine which provider will be ideal for you and your family.

 Whole life insurance is one of the most common life insurance products out on the market place today.
 People with diabetes usually can qualify for these type of plans, without too much effort.

 With whole life insurance, the death benefit is usually a specified amount, defined in the policy contract.
 Most policies will receive dividend payments.
 The owner of the policy can choose to have dividend purchase additional life insurance coverage, which in turn increases the death benefit over time.
 Majority of policies also allow for riders that can waive premiums if you become disabled, or even living benefit riders.
-These types of riders allow you to access the death benefit, while living if you were diagnosed with a chronic, terminal, or critical illness.
+These types of life insurance riders allow you to access the death benefit, while living if you were diagnosed with a chronic, terminal, or critical illness.

 These whole life insurance policies also include a cash value account, in addition to the death benefit.
 This cash value is a savings component that may accumulate interest on a tax-deferred basis.
 Cash value based policies may be beneficial to you and your family, if seeking a policy that offers more than just a death benefit.
 Your cash value can be utilized thru a ‘loan’ of the policy, or should you choose to cancel the policy at a future date, the cash value would be paid to the policy owner.